September 25, 2025 | LOS ANGELES

 12:30 PM

-Power Players Panel: Navigating the $957 Billion CRE Debt Crunch: What’s Next?
+Power Players Panel: Tackling the $957 Billion CRE Debt Crunch — How Are Investors Overcoming the 2025 Maturity Crisis?

 Daniel Kattan